polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/intro.md

 Type: reference
 Index: 1

-Building a Substrate node and building _with_ Substrate are two different things.
-The first part of this article will describe what happens under the hood when building a Substrate node.
-The second part of this article will go over the different tools and libraries available for building blockchains with Substrate.
+This article goes over the different libraries and tools available for building blockchains with Substrate.

 ## Introduction to languages and tools

 Substrate is written in Rust which gives it powerful utilities out-of-the-box.